HD Live Streaming: How to Broadcast Video in High Definition [2021 Update]

 Multi-Bitrate Streaming: How it Enhances Video Quality

-Of course, you’re not going to have a record of each individual viewer’s internet speed.
-That’s where multi-bitrate streaming comes into play.
+Of course, you’re not going to have a record of each viewer’s internet speed.
+That’s where multi-bitrate streaming support comes into play.

 Multi-bitrate streaming allows viewers to access the video format their systems can support.
 With multi-bitrate streaming, viewers with fast connection speeds can watch HD live streaming.
 At the same time, viewers with lower connection speeds can enjoy the same content at a lower quality.

-With an adaptive streaming video player, the internet speed is automatically detected, and the optimal video quality is played.
+With an adaptive bitrate streaming solution, the internet speed is automatically detected, and the optimal video quality is played.

 We strongly encourage you to invest in a streaming service with multi-bitrate streaming and adaptive media video players.
 These two tools can make a world of difference.